mlhartme/stool/main/documentation.md

   Type string.
 Default value: `svn @svnCredentials@ up`
 * **quota**
   Max disk space for this stage in mb.
 You cannot start stages if this space exceeded.
-  The sum of all quotas cannot exceed the stool quota.
+  The sum of all quotas cannot exceed the Stool quota.
 Type number.
 * **tomcat.env**
   The environment to start Tomcat with.
 Type map.
 This is intentionally not the environment of the current user because any user must be able to start the stage and get the same behavior.